 First, make sure you keep all your computer software and hardware updated.
 Outdated software, drivers, and other plugins are common security vulnerabilities.
-If you have an IT service provider, check with them to make sure this is happening on your servers as well.
+If you have an IT service provider, check with them to make sure this is happening on your servers.

-Second, enable click-to-play plugins that keep Flash or Java from running unless you click a link.
+Second, enable click-to-play plugins to keep Flash or Java from running unless you click a link.
 This reduces the risk of running malware programs with Flash or Java.

 And third, removing old software, sometimes referred to as Legacy Apps, reduces risk.
-For example, if you are running Windows 10, but you run programs designed for Windows 7, then these are Legacy Apps and may be a security risk.
+For example, if your computer has Windows 10, but you run programs designed for Windows 7, these are considered Legacy Apps and may be a security risk.
 Your software company should be able to give you an updated program designed for Windows 10.

-Database exposure is what it sounds like: Due to a security breach, database information is exposed to hacking or theft.
+Database exposure is what it sounds like: A security breach exposes database information to hacking or theft.

-One of the significant issues with database exposure is that it becomes fuel for social engineering attacks.
+One of the significant issues with database exposure is the fuel it becomes for social engineering attacks.

 As a result, personal information, including phone numbers, email addresses, driver licenses, and salary expectations, were made public.